github/docs/content/apps/creating-github-apps/writing-code-for-a-github-app/building-ci-checks-with-a-github-app.md

   end
 ```

 Under `verify_webhook_signature`, the code that starts with `unless @payload` is an additional security measure.
-If a repository name is provided with a webhook payload, this code validates that the repository name only contains Latin alphabetic characters, hyphens, and underscores.
+If a repository name is provided with a webhook payload, this code validates that the repository name contains only Latin alphabetic characters, hyphens, and underscores.
 This helps ensure that a bad actor isn't attempting to execute arbitrary commands or inject false repository names.
-The `verify_webhook_signature` helper method also validates incoming webhook payloads.
+As an additional security measure, the `verify_webhook_signature` helper method also validates incoming webhook payloads.
 For more information, see "[Define the helper methods](#verifying-the-webhook-signature)."

 #### Define a route handler